-SEC-registered investment advisers that directly or indirectly spread an “advertisement” operate under the SEC’s Marketing Rule, and regulators are enforcing it with growing intensity.
-Firms have already been cited for hypothetical performance issues, unsubstantiated claims, and testimonial missteps.
-If you share performance results, publish client feedback, or make statements about your services, you’re expected to back those claims with records that stand up during an exam.
-Modern compliance review systems can help advisers catch issues before regulators do, but understanding the core rule remains necessary.
+SEC-registered investment advisers that directly or indirectly disseminate an "advertisement" operate under the SEC Marketing Rule, Rule 206(4)-1 under the Investment Advisers Act of 1940.
+If you share performance results, publish client feedback, use testimonials, promote third-party ratings, or make statements about your advisory services, you are expected to back those claims with records that stand up during an SEC exam.

 TLDR: